-The framework for our approach is set out in The Humber’s Blueprint for an Industrial Strategy, which was launched in June 2018.
+The framework for our approach was set out in The Humber’s Blueprint for an Industrial Strategy, which was launched in June 2018.

 Our Industrial Strategy will help to deliver the UK Industrial Strategy by supporting the Humber to reach its potential and contribute to achieving national priorities, such as the Grand Challenge on Clean Growth.

 We are consulting widely with businesses and other stakeholders as we develop our Industrial Strategy.
-A formal public consultation will start later, but you can contact us now with your ideas.
-You can also track progress through these pages and our published Board and sub-board papers.
+You can track progress through these pages and our published Board and sub-board papers.